Advertiser Disclosure

 Shannon Vissers

 Getting paid as a freelancer can be tricky.
-There’s no standard payment platform or app for freelancers to get paid, and freelance payments are frequently late.
+Freelancers have no standard payment platform or app to get paid, and freelance payments are frequently late.

-Fortunately, many small business credit card processing companies have figured out ways to make it easier for you.
-From credit cards to ACH to money transfer apps, the best freelance payment platforms will facilitate you getting paid via modern, safe, quick methods.
+We’re happy to let you know that freelancers can use several affordable payment platforms to send invoices and get paid online.
+From credit cards to ACH to money transfer apps, the best freelance payment systems will facilitate you getting paid via modern, safe, and quick methods.

 Learn More About Our Top Picks